Subsubleading soft graviton symmetry and MHV graviton scattering amplitudes: Introduction

 \section{Introduction}

 Celestial holography is now an active area of research.
 In short celestial holography \cite{Pasterski:2016qvg,Arkani-Hamed:2020gyp} is the statement that the holographic dual of quantum theory of gravity in asymptotically flat four dimensional space time is a CFT \cite{Kapec:2014opa} living on the two dimensional celestial sphere.
 We do not know of any Lagrangian description of the dual CFT but owing to the infinite dimensional symmetries \cite{Sachs:1962zza,Strominger:2013lka,Strominger:2013jfa,Barnich:2009se,Barnich:2011ct,Banerjee:2020zlg,Banerjee:2020vnt,Donnay:2020guq,Guevara:2021abz} we can solve the CFT in certain special cases.
-Explicit examples of this appeared in \cite{Banerjee:2020zlg,Banerjee:2020vnt} where the authors could determine the tree level MHV graviton and gluon scattering amplitudes using the infinite dimensional asymptotic symmetries.
+Explicit examples of this appeared in \cite{Banerjee:2020zlg,Banerjee:2020vnt} where the authors could determine the tree level MHV graviton and gluon scattering amplitudes in Einstein gravity and pure Yang-MIlls theory respectively using the infinite dimensional asymptotic symmetries.
 In \cite{Banerjee:2020zlg} it was shown that the subleading soft graviton theorem \cite{Cachazo:2014fwa} is the same as the Ward identity of the $\overline{SL(2,\mathbb C)}$ current algebra.
 It turns out \cite{Banerjee:2020zlg} that the $\overline{SL(2,\mathbb C)}$ current algebra symmetry together with the supertranslations \cite{He} are enough to fix the MHV graviton scattering amplitudes.

 The question that remains open is what happens to the subsubleading soft graviton symmetry.
 For example, global subsubleading soft graviton symmetry has been used in \cite{Pate:2019lpp} to determine the leading term in the celestial OPE \cite{Pate:2019lpp, Banerjee:2020kaa} of two graviton primaries.
 In this paper we clarify the role of the subsubleading soft symmetry in the MHV sector.
+In particular, we are interested here in understanding to what extent the subsubleading soft symmetry is required to determine the full tree-level MHV scattering amplitude instead of just the leading OPE coefficient in the celestial OPE.